Daniel Serra

 Daniel Gardano Serra (born 24 February 1984) is a Brazilian auto racing driver.
-He competes full-time in the Brazilian Stock Car Pro Series, driving the No. 29 Chevrolet Cruze for Eurofarma-RC and is also a Ferrari Factory Driver.
+He competes full-time in the Brazilian Stock Car Pro Series and is also a Ferrari factory driver.

-He won the Stock Car Brasil series three times (2017, 2018 and 2019).
-He is a two time 24 Hours of Le Mans GTE Pro class winner, having won in 2017 with Darren Turner and Jonathan Adam, while driving for Aston Martin Racing, and again in 2019, with James Calado and Alessandro Pier Guidi, driving for AF Corse.
+Serra won the Stock Car Brasil series three times (2017, 2018 and 2019).
+He is a two-time 24 Hours of Le Mans GTE Pro class winner, having won in 2017 with Darren Turner and Jonny Adam, while driving for Aston Martin Racing, and again in 2019, with James Calado and Alessandro Pier Guidi, driving for AF Corse.